 Here are some key things to look at when you are checking your

-super balance.
-If the balance doesn't look right or you're
+balance.
+If the balance doesn't look right or you're just not sure,

-fees as that can really eat away at your super over time.
-For
+as that can really eat away at your super over time.
+For more

-money is invested and how it has performed.
-Find out more about super investment
+invested and how it has performed.
+Find out more about super

 If you don't understand your super statement statement or think